PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

 After a few months running this private program, we noticed the number of reports had decreased significantly.
 We finally released the program to the public on the 23rd of July 2020.

-We expected that the public opening would bring in a huge volume of new reports, but this did not happen to our great surprise.
+We thought that the public opening would bring in a huge volume of new reports, but this did not happen to our great surprise.
 It seems the hunters who participated to the private program helped us fix a large majority of security issues.

 At the time of writing this article, only one report submitted after the opening of the program to the public has been validated.